 In need of a dental deep cleaning?
 If you have been diagnosed with gum disease, know that you are not alone.
 Gum disease is treatable, curable, and preventable.
 Learn more about the different types of gum disease, as well as symptoms and recommendations for prevention.

 Diagnosing Gum Disease

-Gum disease is diagnosed when probing reveals one or more periodontal pockets, or areas where the gum has pulled away from the tooth, 4 millimetres deep or greater.
-In some cases, only one quadrant, or quarter of the mouth, may be affected.
+Gum disease is diagnosed when probing reveals one or more periodontal pockets or areas where the gum has pulled away from the tooth, 4 millimeters deep or greater.
+In some cases, only one quadrant, or a quarter of the mouth, may be affected.
 In other cases, the affected areas may span throughout the entire mouth.

-Scaling & Root Planing (Deep Cleaning) versus Regular Cleaning
+Scaling & Root Planing (Dental Deep Cleaning) versus Regular Cleaning

-Scaling and Root Planing, also known as a dental deep cleaning, is very different from a regular cleaning.
-A regular cleaning focuses on the surfaces of the teeth and between teeth above the gum line.
+Scaling and Root planning, also known as dental deep cleaning, is very different from regular cleaning.
+Regular cleaning focuses on the surfaces of the teeth and between teeth above the gum line.
 During a regular cleaning, the teeth are also polished.

 A dental deep cleaning, or scaling and root planing, is needed in order to remove bacteria, calculus (tartar), and debris that has collected under the gum line.

 The presence of calculus under the gumline creates a safe haven for bacteria to collect, and cannot be removed by brushing, flossing or regular cleaning.
 The presence of this bacteria causes an immune response from the body.
 This immune response results in inflammation, to fight the bacterial infection.
 If left untreated, the infection and inflammation will continue and progress further under the gum line, resulting in loose teeth and bone loss, and ultimately, the loss of one or more teeth.